 How do we lead from wholeness, even in the middle of brokenness?
 This is a question I’ve held throughout my 30 years as an international peacebuilder.
-My new book The Answers Are There: Building Peace from the Inside Out, coming this October, tells the story of how I’ve been doing that in practice and, especially, in partnership with Fambul Tok in Sierra Leone.
+My new book The Answers Are There: Building Peace from the Inside Out, published in October, tells the story of how I’ve been doing that in practice and, especially, in partnership with Fambul Tok in Sierra Leone.

 We’re confronted on a daily basis with the brokenness of so many of our systems, especially in international peace and development.
 And yet I have seen over and over again that there is so much more good available to and for us all than I had even thought to imagine – and that with courage and commitment, we can live into it together.